Payment disputes and the Construction Contracts Act

 A respondent is the party that benefited from the claimant's construction work, service or materials.

-You must send a copy of your response to the adjudicator and the claimant within 14 days of receiving the adjudication claim.
+You must send a copy of your response to the adjudicator and the claimant within 10 business days of receiving the adjudication claim.
 The adjudicator can only take into account your side of the story if you respond in time.

 Your response must be relevant to the dispute and should: